abhiwrld/scruvia/README.md

 1. Create a new Supabase project at https://supabase.com
 2. Go to the SQL Editor in your Supabase dashboard
 3. Execute the SQL in `supabase/schema.sql` to set up the database schema
-4. Execute the SQL in `supabase/payments_schema.sql` to set up the payment-related tables
-5. Enable Email authentication in Authentication > Providers
+4. Enable Email authentication in Authentication > Providers
-6. Copy your Supabase URL and anon key to the `.env.local` file
+5. Copy your Supabase URL and anon key to the `.env.local` file

-### Razorpay Setup

-1. Create a Razorpay account at https://razorpay.com
-2. Go to the Dashboard > Settings > API Keys to get your Key ID and Key Secret
-3. Add these credentials to the `.env.local` file
-4. Test Mode is enabled by default on Razorpay Test Dashboard
-5. In production, update the Webhook settings in the Razorpay Dashboard to receive payment notifications

 ### Installation